 EDS is a heritable connective tissue disorder that causes my body to have changes in how it synthesizes collagen.
 Those ligament injuries during my years of travel?
 My inability to recover from hikes like others did even though I was in shape?
 The resistance to local anesthetic my whole life?
 The burning coathanger pain between my shoulder blades?
 The hyper-flexibility even when I wasn’t training for flexibility?
 The ways that wounds healed slowly?
 YEP.
 All EDS, it turns out.

 As with MCAS, it was getting since in 2013 that pushed this condition to a far worse place and the chronic pain that resulted is what led to the lumbar puncture that changed my life.
 I wish I knew this prior, because I’d have never consented to a lumbar puncture in the first place.
-The delayed wound healing and flimsy scar tissue are part of why my condition is hard to fix, and my leak can’t stay sealed.
+The delayed wound healing and flimsy scar tissue are part of why my condition is hard to fix, and my leak hasn’t been able to stay sealed.

 FAQ and further reading about Vipassana meditation